DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-21-reorganising-organisation-details.md

 Previously we simplified how lead schools manage their accredited body relationships.
 This included:

 - removing adding the accredited body’s description in ‘Organisation details’
-- added a section called ‘Accredited bodies’, accessible via the primary navigation
+- adding a section called ‘Accredited bodies’, accessible via the primary navigation

 In this piece of work have separated the content into 4 sections: